-Since its first Bosnia IST in 2000 there have been 177 Travel Team members, young and old, from 39 congregations in the New Jersey Synod (along with people from 7 other ELCA Synods and several other faith communities) sent to Bosnia to bring healing, hope and peace to the children, communities and country of Bosnia.
-55 Travel Team members have served more than one year!
+Since its first Bosnia IST in 2000, there have been 177 Travel Team members, young and old, from 39 congregations in the New Jersey Synod (along with people from seven other ELCA Synods and several other faith communities) sent to Bosnia to bring healing, hope and peace to the children, communities and country of Bosnia.
+Fifty-five Travel Team members have served more than one year!

 To date we have held 167 Friendship Camps, directly serving over 24,000 children (no telling how many of those children have attended camp more than once)!
 We continue to be the only ELCA presence and, for all intents and purposes, the only Lutheran presence in this country.

 Healing, Hope, and Peace

 The best way to describe the ministry’s goals is with stories: